EddiePikulya/jup-price/README.md

 Simple project to check price of favourite tokes (JUP SOL BTC ETH)<3

-Using the https://api.jup.ag/price/v2 endpoint to get current price
+Using the https://station.jup.ag/docs/utility/price-api to get current price

 run ./jup inside the project or add jup file to your /usr/local/bin/ folder to execute it from anywhere